 In the Faculty of Arts & Science, you are encouraged to participate in the international and Canadian exchanges offered through the Centre for International Experience.

-With over 150 partner universities in 40 countries around the world, you can experience new cultures and languages in an academic setting while earning credits towards your U of T degree.
+With more than 170 partner universities in 55+ countries around the world, you can experience new cultures and languages in an academic setting while earning credits towards your U of T degree.

-Research Excursions provide you with the opportunity to earn course credit while participating in faculty research outside of the campus environment.
-Opportunities are available in Canada and internationally and take the form of research/learning in archives, laboratories, libraries, or in a field camp, etc.
+The Research Excursions Program provides you with the opportunity to earn course credit while participating in faculty research outside of the campus environment.
+Opportunities are available in Canada and internationally, and can take the form of research in archives, laboratories, libraries, field sites and more.

-Many courses are enriched through international field trips from which you can experience first-hand the phenomena, cultures, key events or unique natural settings they have been studying in class.
-Travel to destinations in Europe, Central America and the United States during reading week with your professor and other students in your class.
-By sending students to various locations, the ICM program provides a context in a way that no classroom discussion can.
+Many courses are enriched through international field trips, which enable you to experience the phenomena, cultures, key events or unique natural settings that you have been studying in class.
+Through the IICM program, you can travel to places across the world during reading week with your professor and other students in your class.
+IICMs enhance your learning by providing context in a way that no classroom discussion can.

-My International Course Module (ICM) experience was very eye-opening.
-It centered around refugee health and allowed me to compare and contrast the health of populations and diferences in delivery systems in Greece and Canada.
-We engaged in a lot of discussions with Global Health stakeholders — people who were involved with solidarity eforts in Athens, politicians, professors and doctors — asking them the hard questions.
+My International Course Module (IICM) experience was very eye-opening.
+It centred around refugee health and allowed me to compare and contrast the health of populations and differences in delivery systems in Greece and Canada.
+We engaged in a lot of discussions with global health stakeholders — people who were involved with solidarity efforts in Athens, politicians, professors and doctors — asking them the hard questions.

 I had the opportunity to go on an International Course Module (IICM) to Rwanda.
 We wanted to study how Rwandans view life after genocide.
 Their philosophy centres around forgiveness and coming together to move on.
 From this IICM I realized that I want to be as inclusive as possible in everything that I do.
 I really saw the benefits of coming together as a community.

 Recently, Arts & Science students explored the rich heritage and promising future of Tbilisi, Georgia during their International Course Module.